awsdocs/amazon-fsx-windows-user-guide/doc_source/multi-az-deployments.md

 ## Setting Up DFS Replication<a name="set-up-fsx-dfs"></a>

 You can use DFS Replication to automatically replicate data between two Amazon FSx file systems\.
-This replication is bidirectional, meaning that you can write to either file system and the changes will be replicated to the other\.
+This replication is bidirectional, meaning that you can write to either file system and the changes are replicated to the other\.

 ------
 #### [ Windows Server 2016 – scripted ]